SoliuSaka/Warehouse_Order_Analysis/README.md

 ## Results
    The final output includes a table with warehouse details, the number of orders, total orders, and fulfillment classification.
 ![Results Table](https://github.com/SoliuSaka/Warehouse_Order_Analysis/blob/main/Warehouse_analysis.jpg)

+## Conclusion
+The analysis of the warehouse_orders dataset provides valuable insights into warehouse performance based on order fulfillment.
+By categorizing each warehouse's fulfillment rates, stakeholders can identify areas for improvement and optimize operations to enhance overall efficiency and service levels.